ai4eu/Technical-Contributors-Board/Meeting-2022-04-29/README.md

 # Minutes

-The integration plans of AIPlan4EU are very welcome and raised no technical concerns.
+The integration concept of AIPlan4EU are very welcome and raised no technical concerns.

 The topic of voting was discussed controversially and no final decision was taken.
+Meanwhile, the TGB will continue on the technical level but without voting.

 Here is a list of the main arguments:

 * We need a mechanism to scale: there will be at least 44 additional EU-funded projects related to the AI On Demand Platform
 * The "old" AI4EU voting members are obsolete